takushim/momomagick/README.md

 ### Setup the CUDA environment (optional)
 Some scripts can run faster using nVidia GPU and cupy.
-Here are the steps.
 1. Setup the CUDA environment using guides for [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html) and [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 2. Hit a pip command to install the `cupy` package.
 Install cupy-cuda11x for CUDA version 11.
 ```